microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

     !["A picture of a top left toolbar buttons to refresh database explorer, open settings and provide feedback"](Toolbar-1.png)

-3. You can open settings database by clicking on cog icon and explore different configurations available here, and also find the connection strings for your app.
+3. You can open settings database by clicking on the Gears icon and explore different configurations available here, and also find the connection strings for your app.
     !["A picture of the opened database settings highlighting connection strings field"]( ToolbarSettings.png)

 4. Now click on X in top right corner to close the settings blade and continue observing the ways to insert data and create new T-SQL queries either blank or through templates.